-- Emission limits equivalent to Tier I may apply to marine diesel engines with a power output of more than 5,000 kW and a per cylinder displacement at or above 90 liters installed on a ship constructed on or after 1 January 1990 but prior to 1 January 2000 according to regulation VI/13.7. - Tier II emission limits apply to all marine diesel engines with a power output of more than 130kW installed on ships constructed on or after 1 January 2011. - Tier III emission limits apply to all marine diesel engines with a power output of more than 130 kW installed on ships constructed on or after 1 January 2016, operating in the North American or the United States Caribbean Sea NOx emission control area. - Tier III emission limits apply to all marine diesel engines with a power output of more than 130 kW installed on ships constructed on or after 1 January 2021, operating in the North Sea or the Baltic Sea NOx emission control area.
+- Tier II emission limits apply to all marine diesel engines with a power output of more than 130kW installed on ships constructed on or after 1 January 2011. - Tier III emission limits apply to all marine diesel engines with a power output of more than 130 kW installed on ships constructed on or after 1 January 2016, operating in the North American or the United States Caribbean Sea NOx emission control area. - Tier III emission limits apply to all marine diesel engines with a power output of more than 130 kW installed on ships constructed on or after 1 January 2021, operating in the North Sea or the Baltic Sea NOx emission controlarea.

-1.3.3 Major Conversion
+1.3.4 Major Conversion